suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 IANA is requested to:

 * allocate CBOR tag 107 (suggested) in the "CBOR Tags" registry for the SUIT Envelope.
+The CBOR Tag's Data Item is a SUIT_Envelope as defined in {{full-cddl}}
 * allocate CBOR tag 1070 (suggested) in the "CBOR Tags" registry for the SUIT Manifest.
+The CBOR Tag's Data Item is a SUIT_Manifest as defined in {{full-cddl}}
 * allocate media type application/suit-envelope in the "Media Types" registry, see below.
 * setup several registries as described below.